Florence Cathedral: Cracking of the dome

 All have formed in a symmetrical pattern.

 The development of the Type "A" cracks means that the dome now permanently behaves as four drifting half-arches linked below the upper oculus.
 The abutments of these half-arches are constituted by the pillars, the chapels and the nave of the church.
 The differences in the cracking patterns between even and odd webs is believed to be due to variations in the stiffness of the supporting ring beam structure under the dome as it is supported by four heavy pillars which line up with the even webs while the odd webs are located over four arches which connect the pillars.

 In 1987 a second, more comprehensive digital system (which automatically collects data every six hours) was installed by ISMES (in cooperation with the Soprintendenza, the local branch of the Ministry of Culture, which is responsible for the conservation of all historical monuments in Florence).
 It consists of 166 instruments, among which are 60 thermometers measuring the masonry and air temperature at various locations, 72 inductive type displacement transducers (deformometers) at various levels on the main cracks of the inner and outer domes; eight plumb-lines at the centre of each web, which measure the relative displacements between pillars and tambour; eight livellometers and two piezometers, one near the web 4 and the other below the nave which register the variation of the underground water level.
 A linear regression analysis of the recorded data has shown that the major cracks are widening by approximately 3 mm per century.
 Another source quotes a movement of 5.5mm.

 Using software that had been used to model the structures of large dams, a computer model of the dome was developed in 1980 in a collaboration between Italian National Agency for Electric Power and Structural and Hydraulic Research Centre (CRIS) by a group of researchers led by Michele Fanelli and Gabriella Giuseppetti in cooperation with the Department of Civil Engineering of the University of Florence, under the supervision of Andrea Chiarugi.
 Because of limited computational resources and for reasons of symmetry, only a quarter of the dome was modelled.
 The resulting finite elements analysis confirmed that the main cracks were essentially being created by self-weight of the dome.
 Since then series of numerical models of increasing complexity have been developed.
-To assist in monitoring of the dome an extensive photogrammetric and topographical survey of the entire dome was commissi oned in 1992 by the Soprintendenza.
+To assist in monitoring of the dome an extensive photogrammetric and topographical survey of the entire dome was commissioned in 1992 by the Soprintendenza.
 The results of this survey were then used to further develop the finite elements model of the dome.